nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Tagging a contact: `tag`

-Adds one or more tags to a specific contact in the address book

 Format: `tag INDEX t/TAG1 TAG2 ...`

+Adds one or more tags to a specific contact in the address book.

 * Tags the contact at the specified `INDEX`.
 The index refers to the index number shown next to the contact in the contact list.
 The index **must be a positive integer** 1, 2, 3, ...
 * Tags specified in the command must be alphanumeric.
-* The user can specify multiple tags in the same command by separating the tags with a space.
+* You can specify multiple tags in the same command by separating the tags with a space.
 * Adding a tag to a contact who already has the tag will show an error message.

 Examples:
-* `tag 1 t/photographer` adds the tag 'photographer' to the contact at index 1
+* `tag 1 t/photographer` adds the tag 'photographer' to the contact at index 1.
-* `tag 2 t/baker florist` adds the tags 'baker' and 'florist' to the contact at index 2
+* `tag 2 t/baker florist` adds the tags 'baker' and 'florist' to the contact at index 2.

 <br><br/>

 #### Untagging a contact : `untag`

+Format: `untag INDEX t/TAG1 TAG2 ...` or `untag INDEX t/all`

 Removes one or more tags from a specific contact in the address book.

-Format: `untag INDEX t/TAG1 TAG2 ...` or `untag INDEX t/all`

 * Untags the contact at the specified `INDEX`.
 The index refers to the index number shown next to the contact in the contact list.
 The index **must be a positive integer** 1, 2, 3, ...
-* If the user only wants to remove specific tags from the contact, at least one tag to remove must be specified.
+* If you only wants to remove specific tags from the contact, at least one tag to remove must be specified.
-* The user can remove multiple tags from a contact by separating them with a space.
+* You can remove multiple tags from a contact by separating them with a space.
-* The user can alternatively remove all tags associated with a contact by using `untag INDEX t/all`.
+* Alternatively, you can remove all tags associated with a contact by using `untag INDEX t/all`.

 Examples:
-* `untag 1 t/florist designer` removes the tags 'florist' and 'designer' from the 1st contact in the current list
+* `untag 1 t/florist designer` removes the tags 'florist' and 'designer' from the 1st contact in the current list.
 * `untag 2 t/all` removes all tags from the 2nd contact in the current list.

 <br><br/>

 #### Listing all tags: `taglist`

+Format: `taglist`

 Lists the active tags across *all* contacts in the address book.
 'Active tag' refers to a tag that currently assigned to at least 1 contact in your PlanPerfect application.<br>

-Format: `taglist`

-* Lists active tags in alphabetical order
+* Lists active tags in alphabetical order.
-* Useful to keep track of which tags you have used in order to maintain consistency
+* Useful to keep track of which tags you have used in order to maintain consistency.

 <br></br>

 #### Locating contacts by name: `find`

+Format: `find KEYWORD1 KEYWORD2 ...`

 Finds contacts whose names contain any of the given keywords.

-Format: `find KEYWORD1 KEYWORD2 ...`

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive. e.g `hans` will match `Hans`.
-* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
 * Only the name is searched.
-* Only full words will be matched e.g. `Han` will not match `Hans`
+* Only full words will be matched e.g. `Han` will not match `Hans`.
-* Contacts matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Contacts matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.

 Examples:
-* `find John` returns `john` and `John Doe`
+* `find John` returns `john` and `John Doe`.
-* `find alex david` returns `Alex Yeoh`, `David Li`<br>
+* `find alex david` returns `Alex Yeoh`, `David Li`.<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

 <br><br/>

 #### Filtering contacts by tag: `filter`

+Format: `filter t/TAG1 [TAG2 ...]`

 Filters contacts who are tagged with all of the given tags.

-Format: `filter t/TAG1 TAG2 ...`

 * Contacts matching all tags will be returned (i.e. `AND` search).
+* The search for tags is case-insensitive. eg. filtering by tag `Photographer` will also show contacts tagged with `photographer`.
-* If used inside a wedding view, only contacts assigned to that wedding (with that tag) are displayed
+* If used inside a wedding view, only contacts assigned to that wedding (with that tag) are displayed.

 Examples:
-* `filter t/foodCaterer bartender` returns all contacts tagged with both `foodCaterer` AND `bartender`
+* `filter t/foodCaterer bartender` returns all contacts tagged with both `foodCaterer` AND `bartender`.
-* `filter t/foodCaterer` returns all contacts tagged with the tag `foodCaterer`<br>
+* `filter t/foodCaterer` returns all contacts tagged with the tag `foodCaterer`.<br>

 <br><br/>

 #### Deleting a contact : `delete`

+Format: `delete INDEX`

 Deletes the specified contact from the address book.

-Format: `delete INDEX`

 * Deletes the contact at the specified `INDEX`.
 * The index refers to the index number shown in the displayed contact list.